- Court Services

-Report to the Clerk’s Jury Assembly at the M.C.
+Please report to one of our check-in stations on the second floor upon arrival at the M.C.
 Blanchard Judicial Building.

 Notice: Failure to comply with a Jury Summons is subject to a $100 fine and Contempt of Court.